trackme518/OSCreplay/README.md

 * CLEAR - clear the status messages
 * PERFORMANCE MODE - disable rendering GUI to speed up the program.

 Displayed status messages are for debug - yellow ones are outgoing messages from replay.
 Green messages are incoming messages.
 Address pattern and typetag are printed.
 You can see last 10 messages.
-In performance mode no messages are being displayed to save performance.
+In performance mode no messages are being displayed to increase performance.

 ## Setting OSC/Websocket IP, ports & more
 Beside GUI there are more settings.
 Go into the data folder inside the OSCReplay App.
 Open "settings.json" in notepad.